TJ Friedl Player Props: Reds vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.82 team ERA that ranks 23rd across all league pitching staffs.
+- The Mets have the 22nd-ranked team ERA across all league pitching staffs (4.71).

 © 2023 Data Skrive.
 All rights reserved.